RodrickVy/1800_202510_BBY02/README.md

 3. Click on "Teams" in the navbar and click the "Add Team" button to create a team in the data base with appropriate skill level, league and team banner.
 4. Click on "Games" in the navbar and "Add Game" button to add the next game for your team with time, location and details.
 5. Upon another user requesting to sub for your game, contact them with email or phone if required and accept or reject to notify them.
 6. Click on "Games" in the navbar and click on a game that interests to sub for.
-Click "Substitute" and wait to hear back for approval from the captain (game creator).
+Click "Substitute" button and wait to hear back for approval from the captain (game creator).
 Call or email the captain if necessary to contact them.
 Once approval accepted, receive a notification in the top right bell icon.

 ---